South Korea

 Extended producer responsibility for batteries in South Korea

-Under the Resource Recycling Act (2008 amendment), producers of portable batteries (alkaline, manganese, NiMH, lithium-ion) must fund collection and recycling.What the program includes
+Under the Resource Recycling Act (2008 amendment), producers of portable batteries (alkaline, manganese, NiMH, lithium-ion) must fund collection and recycling.Who must register for EPR in South Korea

 No volume or turnover threshold—obligation is product-based.EPR registration procedure in South Korea